davidfekke/fek.io/src/blog/2021-04-01/boxing-and-unboxing-in-c.md

 }
 ```

-Subsequently we can make a new object from the `num1` object, and it will maintain a refernce to that first object. if we change the value of the new object, we will lose the refence to the original object.
+Subsequently we can make a new object from the `num1` value, and it will maintain a refernce to that first object. if we change the value of the new object, we will lose the refence to the original object.

 ```csharp
 object obj2 = obj1;